jameswolpe/final_project_hawkeye/updates.md

 ## March 23 begining of class
 Decided on working with tennis  and found two data sets for it.
 One small data set that makes some hayk-eye data available (found on github from a CrowdANALYTIX competition) and a crowd sourced data set that logs tennis matches.
 The goal will be to analize forced and unforced errors by analyzing if "Wardlaw directionals" work.

+## March 23 end of class
+Spent much of class figuring out setting up git on my new computer.
+Once completed I read some work from (https://github.com/Laurae2/Laurae) and began to decide how to classify directional shots.
+Realized I need a category to classify shot quality based on speed and topspin.